DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Introduction

 \section{Introduction}

-Self-localization is the task of determining the vehicle's position and orientation (pose) within a coordinate system, based on sensory information \cite{thrun2005probabilistic}.
+Self-localization is the task of determining the vehicle's position and orientation (pose) within a coordinate system, based on sensor information \cite{thrun2005probabilistic}.
 In autonomous driving, the precise vehicle position is essential for path planning~\cite{kunz2015autonomous}.
-Furthermore, it increases the vehicle's safety and reliability by incorporating prior information from a digital map for the environment's perception~\cite{gies2018environment}.
+Furthermore, it increases the vehicle's safety and reliability by incorporating prior information from a digital map for the environment perception~\cite{gies2018environment}.

-The localization accuracy is, of course, subject to the driving environment.
-In structured and organized environments, e.g. freeways, the localization accuracy can be as low as a couple of meters.
-Regular global navigation satellite systems (GNSS), e.g. GPS, usually provide sufficient results for localization~\cite{mohamed1999adaptive}.
-Self-localization can additionally contribute to the navigation task.
-However, more complex and unstructured scenarios in urban and even rural areas demand an extensive environment perception with a precise localization, requiring accuracies in the range of $\SI[mode=text]{0.1}{\meter}- \SI[mode=text]{0.5}{\meter}$.
-Achieving this precision is possible with a dGPS-System that relies on data correction from a network of ground-based reference stations.
-Due to its high cost it is not a sustainable solution to equip every autonomous driving vehicle with dGPS.
-In addition, all GNSS's heavily rely on satellite coverage, which can be poor in cities where the clear sight to the satellites can be concealed by houses and skyscrapers \cite{kos2010effects}.
-The most adopted solution in localization is to combine multiple sensors, e.g.~radar, camera, laser and GPS, with a high-precision map to estimate the vehicle's pose~\cite{cummins2008fab, ziegler2014video, brubaker2016map}.
+The required localization accuracy is, of course, subject to the driving environment.
+In structured and organized environments, e.g. freeways, the localization accuracy can be as low as a couple of meters under certain conditions.
+Regular global navigation satellite systems (GNSS), such as GPS, usually provide sufficient results for these tasks~\cite{mohamed1999adaptive}.
+However, more complex and unstructured scenarios in urban and rural areas demand an extensive environment perception with a precise localization, requiring accuracies in the range of $\SI[mode=text]{0.2}{\meter} - \SI[mode=text]{0.5}{\meter}$.
+Achieving this precision is possible with a dGPS-System that relies on correction data from a network of ground-based reference stations.
+However, this is not a sustainable solution for every autonomous driving vehicle due to the high cost of the system.
+In addition, all GNSS systems heavily rely on satellite coverage, which can be poor in cities where the clear sight to the satellites is concealed by tall buildings~\cite{kos2010effects}.
+The most adopted solution in localization is to combine multiple sensors, e.g.~radar, camera, lidar and GPS, with a high-precision map to estimate the vehicle's pose~\cite{cummins2008fab, ziegler2014video, brubaker2016map}.